-The Variable Incentive Pay Plan is one of the factors that contributes to defining Total Compensation, as outlined above, at the median or 50th percentile of comparable organizations.
+The Salary Hold Back Plan is one of the factors that contributes to defining Total Compensation, as outlined above, at the median or 50th percentile of comparable organizations.

-VIP's and Holdback are calculated by rating performance on Service Plan and Corporate Objectives (possible 80% of total rating) and Personal Performance Objects (possible 20% of total).
+Hold Backs are calculated by rating performance on Service Plan and Corporate Objectives (possible 80% of total rating) and Personal Performance Objects (possible 20% of total).
 For each level of corporate performance ie. modest, stretch and super stretch, performance outcomes are defined at increasingly high levels.